Sharon is a certified health coach and Mindful Life Guide. Her mission is to help others develop harmony and meaning for themselves.

-Do you often feel emotions or physical pain that you know is not your own?
+Do you often feel emotions (or even physical pain) that you know are not your own?
 Have you ever felt what another person was feeling while they were close to you?
 Do crowds tend to drain you and send your emotions all over the chart?

 What Is an Empath?